-Dear Member October 2014
+Dear Member October 2015

-SUMMARY FUNDING STATEMENT FOR 2014
+SUMMARY FUNDING STATEMENT FOR 2015

 It is the responsibility of the Committee of Management to make sure that a full valuation of the Fund is carried out every 3 years.
 In addition, the Committee of Management must, by law, provide you with an annual statement of how the Fund is funded and remind you of the results of the last full valuation.
-This is the ninth such statement.